Our Support Staff

 Baba Jabraeili has been part of San Jose Animal Hospital since 2005.
 He obtained his veterinary technician licensing in Iran back in 1991 and became a U.S. Registered Veterinary Technician with an Associate's Degree in Veterinary Medicine in 2007.
 He first worked in Chicago for 3 years before moving to California.
 He enjoys hands-on work such as dental cleanings, radiographs, placing IV catheters, and running lab work.
 He lives with his wife, Carmen, a registered "human" nurse, and has two sons, Bronsin and Brayan, as well as a Chihuahua named Happy.
 When not working, he enjoys playing soccer, volleyball, ping-pong, listening to music, and traveling.

-Kristen is a graduate from the University of Missouri with a Bachelor’s in Animal Science.
-Previous to San Jose Animal Hospital, she has worked as a vet assistant in multiple hospitals the Bay Area.
-In the future, Kristen plans to complete testing to become a Registered Veterinary Technician.
-She has recently married and now has a son as well as two cats (Torpedo and Oliver), and a dog named Phoenix.
+Kristen has been with San Jose Animal Hospital since 2011 and is currently the Hospital Administrator.
+She is a graduate from the University of Missouri with a Bachelor’s in Animal Science.
+Kristen plans to complete testing to become a Registered Veterinary Technician while also pursuing a practice management certificate.
+She has happily married with a son as well as two cats (Torpedo and Oliver), and a dog named Phoenix.
 Kristen loves kayaking, scuba diving, reading, and has plans to visit every national park in America.

 Sharon has been a receptionist at San Jose Animal Hospital since 2005.
 She loves working at the practice and loves making a difference in the lives of the pets that walk through our doors.
 She is married, with one daughter and three grandchildren, and she also has cats and a dog.
 She loves quilting and gardening.
 Little known fact, as a child, she used to have a fear of cats and dogs!

 Born and raised in the Bay Area, Brittney is a graduate from Humboldt State University with a Bachelor’s Degree in Zoology and a minor in Chemistry.
-She is currently in the process of applying to veterinary school with hopes to become a small and exotic animal veterinarian.
+She is currently preparing to attend veterinary school with hopes to become a small and exotic animal veterinarian.
 Starting as a receptionist in 2016, Brittney has since worked to become a veterinary assistant at San Jose Animal Hospital due to her passion for hands-on work with animals and interests in surgery.
 Her interests include hiking, watching Netflix, and eating a lot of noodles.

 Julia French works as both a receptionist and veterinary assistant.
 She is currently finishing a Bachelor's Degree in Ecology and Conservation.
 She hopes to later attend veterinary school and become an equine vet.
 Julia has had many animals throughout her life, including: dogs, cats, birds, rabbits, guinea pigs, salt-water fish, and reptiles.